 Today marks the first anniversary of this massacre.
 May Allah Almighty bless the souls of those angels in Jannah.
 (Ameen)

 -Who is responsible for this attack?

 -Why didn’t government made any Judicial Commission for this attack?

 -Why didn’t any leader accepted his negligence and resigned?

 -Is the nation still united?

--Are you satisfied by the steps taken for security after this attack?
+-Are you satisfied with the steps taken for security after this attack?

-After one year of this attack, I did a survey in which I asked the question.
+After one year of this attack, I did a survey in which I asked.

 At last, I would say it clearly,”Gone but Never Forgotten“.